humdrum-tools/humdrum-documentation/guide/ch01/index.md

 Although the Humdrum tools may take just seconds to compute an answer for any of the above problems, only a few of these questions are *easy* to answer using Humdrum.
-The primary impediment to a quick solution is the user\'s skill in interconnecting the right tools for the task at hand.
+The primary impediment to a quick solution is the user's skill in interconnecting the right tools for the task at hand.
 The purpose of this book is to help you develop that skill.

 The Humdrum Syntax and the Humdrum Toolkit